NVIDIA/cloud-native-docs/gpu-operator/platform-support.rst

 Supported operating systems and NVIDIA GPU Drivers with GPUDirect Storage.

-- Ubuntu 20.04 LTS with Network Operator 1.4
-- Ubuntu 22.04 LTS with Network Operator 1.4
+- Ubuntu 20.04 and 22.04 LTS with Network Operator 23.7.0
-- Red Hat OpenShift Container Platform 4.11
+- Red Hat OpenShift Container Platform 4.11 and higher

 .. note::